-Our children's service includes neurological physiotherapists, occupational therapists and speech and language therapists.
+Our children's service includes neurological physiotherapists, occupational therapists speech and language therapists and psychologists.
 We treat children of all ages from babies to teenagers and we are experienced in managing conditions affecting the neurological and musculoskeletal systems.

 Conditions which may benefit from neurological management include the following:

 - Acquired Brain Injury

 - Co-ordination difficulties,and dyspraxia

 - Muscular Dystrophy

 - Neuro-developmental disorders

 - Selective Dorsal Rhizotomy - pre and post surgery